 The Science Behind LIGHT Helmets

-Many helmets on the market today are heavier by design.
-This added weight gives the illusion of better protection because it performs better on traditional helmet tests.
-However, the reality is, on the field heavier helmets lead to more rapid fatigue, loss of control, and higher impact energies.
+Many football helmets on the market today are intentionally heavier.
+This extra weight can create the illusion of better protection because it performs well in traditional helmet lab tests.
+However, on the field, heavier helmets lead to faster fatigue, slower reaction times, and greater impact forces: a dangerous tradeoff for real-world performance.

 Lab Testing vs Real-World Performance

-An object at rest tends to stay at rest.
-An object in motion tends to stay in motion.
+An object at rest stays at rest.
+An object in motion stays in motion.

 OUR TECHNOLOGY PARTNER: K3D